-, the name of the wife of the Fire-god, while those that are of the neuter sex, end with term Namas (obeisance), the rest being held as masculine.
-The Mantras of the male sex should be used in charms, or in those mystic practices which tend to distract the minds of one's enemies.
-The feminine Mantras should be made use of in acts of little moment, or in those which are undertaken with the sole object of bringing sound health on them on whose behalf they are practised.
-The Mantras which are reckoned as belonging to the female sex should be used in all other sorts of charms.
+Agni Purana has mentioned that the mantras are usually reckoned as belonging to masculine, feminine, or to the neuter sex.
+The feminine mantra invariably ends with the term Swaha, the name of the wife of the Fire god, while those that are of the neuter sex, end with the term 'Namas' (obeisance), the rest being held as masculine.
+The mantras of the male sex should be used in charms, or in those mystic practices which tend to distract the minds of one's enemies.
+The feminine mantras should be made use of in acts of little moment, or in those which are undertaken with the sole object of bringing sound health on them on whose behalf they are practised.
+The mantras which are reckoned as belonging to the female sex should be used in all other sorts of charms.

-The Mantras are to be ascertained from computations made on the table on which the Gopal-Mantras are calculated, or by means of a Nakshatra Chakra.
-The letters of the alphabet from A to AS excepting the two Ris and the two Lis, should be arranged under the different asterisms from Ashvmi to Rohini, or the different chambers of the former diagram should be marked as the Siddha, Sadhya, the Susiddha and the Ari and the character of each Mantra in relation to the name of the individual to whom it should be imparted, should be calculated there from.
-A man, by simply repeating a Siddha-Mantra, attains salvation, while a Sadhya-Mantra requires the performance of the rites of Homa and worship, to be at all fruitful.
-A mere contemplation of a Susiddha-Mantra is enough for the salvation of its votary.
-A repetition of a hostile Mantra is sure to lead its votaries to the grave.
-A Mantra, full of forbidden or baneful letters of the alphabet, should be carefully avoided.
+The mantras are to be ascertained from computations made on the table on which the Gopal mantras are calculated, or by means of a 'Nakshatra Chakra'.
+The letters of the alphabet from A to AS excepting the two 'Ris' and the two 'Lis', should be arranged under the different asterisms from 'Ashvmi' to 'Rohini', or the different chambers of the former diagram should be marked as the 'Siddha', 'Sadhya', the 'Susiddha' and the 'Ari' and the character of each mantra in relation to the name of the individual to whom it should be imparted, should be calculated there from.
+A man, by simply repeating a 'Siddha mantra', attains salvation, while a 'Sadhya mantra' requires the performance of the rites of 'Homa' and worship, to be at all fruitful.
+A mere contemplation of a 'Susiddha mantra' is enough for the salvation of its votary.
+A repetition of a hostile mantra is sure to lead its votaries to the grave.
+A mantra, full of forbidden or baneful letters of the alphabet, should be carefully avoided.

-It has been said that a Mantra consisting of a single Mantra, bears fruit after being repeated a million times A Mantra consisting of a good many number of letters, should not be repeated so many times, while a Mantra consisting of letters, numbering twice or three as much as its Vija-Mantras, should be repeated in the way of a Rosary-Mantra.
-A Mantra should be repeated hundred and eight, or a thousand, times, where no definite number of repetition would be mentioned and in all cases, libations of clarified butter numbering a tenth part of the number of Mantras repeated, should be poured on the sacrificial fire.
+.
+It has been said that a mantra consisting of a single mantra, bears fruit after being repeated a million times A mantra consisting of a good many number of letters, should not be repeated so many times, while a mantra consisting of letters, numbering twice or three as much as its 'Beej mantras', should be repeated in the way of a 'Rosary mantra'.
+A mantra should be repeated 108, or a 1000 times, where no definite number of repetition would be mentioned and in all cases, libations of clarified butter numbering a tenth part of the number of mantras repeated, should be poured on the sacrificial fire.